cljoly/readme-in-static-site/README.md

 If you don’t use Hugo or Zola, no problem!
 It should also work with any markdown-based static-site generator.
 Just put the markdown file where it makes sense for that generator.

 To automatically update these files in your static-site sources, see [Automate with GitHub Actions](#automate-with-github-actions) below.
+Since RISS is based on Awk, there is nothing to install, besides copying the script itself!

 ## Example